rayray0708/Country-Readiness-and-Global-Implications-of-the-Covid-19-Pandemic/README.md

 ## 1-Data Cleaning
 The COVID-19 data was retrieved from this API: **`https://coronavirus-smartable.p.rapidapi.com/stats/v1/global/`** .
-This endpoint returns a JSON that contains COVID-related that for more than 240 regions across the world.
+This endpoint returns a JSON that contains COVID-related information for more than 240 regions across the world.
 The information provided by this JSON object includes:
 1. **`countryOrregion`**
 2. **`location`**: **`lon`** and **`lat`**
 3. **`provinceOrState`**